openebs-archive/openebs-docs/docs/casengines.md

 * Direct Attached Storage
 * Categorize based on the performance of the storage like slow (HDD via SAS), medium (SSD via SAS), fast (SSD or Persistent Flash via NVMe)

-Another key aspect that needs to be consider is the nature of the Kubernetes cluster size:
+Another key aspect that needs to be considered is the nature of the Kubernetes cluster size:
 - Is it for an Edge or Home cluster with single node
 - Hyperconverged nodes - where Stateful workload and its storage can be co-located.
 - Disaggregated - where Stateful workload and its storage will be served from different nodes.